kitsook/PyAndSafe/README.md

 ```
 python main.py
 ```
-Follow the prompt to select the export file and input password to decrypt the content.
+Follow the prompt to select an export file and input password to decrypt the content.